hartwork/git-delete-merged-branches/README.md

   leveraging `git cherry`)
 - Supports workflows with multiple release branches, e.g. only delete branches that have been merged to *all* of `master`, `dev`  and `staging`
 - Quick interactive configuration
-- Provider agnostic: Works with GitHub, GitLab and any other Git hosting
+- Provider agnostic: Works with GitHub, GitLab, Gitea and any other Git hosting
 - Takes safety seriously